 You can embed website summary cards onto websites, and these display when a link is tweeted.

-After topping the inaugural @faninsightscouk table, we asked @OfficialECFC’s @ScottPalfrey for his top three #FanEngagement tips:— The Online Rule ⚽️ (@OnlineRule) December 18, 2019
+After topping the inaugural @faninsightscouk table, we asked @OfficialECFC’s @ScottPalfrey for his top three #FanEngagement tips:— Scott at The Online Rule ⚽️ (@OnlineRule) December 18, 2019

 1️⃣ Use social as a customer service tool